-The Feldman court stated that under Family Code §721(b), “in transactions between themselves, a husband and wife are subject to the general rules governing fiduciary relationships which control the actions of persons occupying confidential relations with each other."
-153 Cal.App.4th at 1476.
+In the landmark case In Re: Marriage of Feldman, the Court of Appeal changed the rules in divorce litigation with new thinking regarding the production of documents and disclosures.
+The Feldman court stated that under Family Code §721(b), “in transactions between themselves, a husband and wife are subject to the general rules governing fiduciary relationships which control the actions of persons occupying confidential relations with each other.”
+(153 Cal.App.4th at 1476.)

-Family Code §1100(e) requires each spouse to act with respect to the other consistent with the general rules governing fiduciary relationships until the assets and liabilities have been divided by the parties.
-The duty clearly includes the obligation to make full disclosure to the other spouse of all material facts and information regarding the existence, characterization and valuation of assets that are or may be community property.
+In a divorce, Family Code section 1100(e) requires each party to act with respect to the other consistent with the general rules governing fiduciary relationships until the assets and liabilities have been divided by the parties.
+The duty obligates to make spouses full disclosures to the other spouse of all material facts and information regarding the existence, characterization, and valuation of assets that are or may be community property.

-Family Code §2100(c) requires a full and accurate disclosure of all assets and liabilities in which the parties have or may have an interest.
+In a divorce, Family Code section 2100(c) requires a full and accurate disclosure of all assets and liabilities in which the parties have or may have an interest.
 The disclosure must be made in the early stages of the proceeding.

-The Feldman case involved a husband who, during the divorce, failed to disclose to his wife the existence of assets and income.
+In Marriage of Feldman, a husband who, during the divorce, failed to disclose the existence of assets and income to his wife.
 He demonstrated a pattern of non-disclosure, showing he had no intention of complying with the disclosure rules, thus warranting sanctions.
-153 Cal.App.4th 1485, 1488.
-The family law court ordered him to pay the wife financial sanctions and fees in the amount of $390,000.
+The family law court ordered him to pay his wife financial sanctions and fees in the amount of $390,000 in the divorce action.

-Of particular significance was the fact that the sanctions were not ordered pursuant to the California Code of Civil Procedure but rather under the fiduciary duty related Family Law Code sections (Family Code §§ 271, 2107).
+Of particular significance, sanctions were not ordered pursuant to the California Code of Civil Procedure but under the fiduciary duty related Family Code sections (Family Code §§ 271, 2107).

-The sanctions were ordered in this divorce even though there was no economic damage to the wife.
-Ms. Feldman learned of the non-disclosed assets prior to the family law trial and thus was able to do the necessary investigation to receive her share of the assets.
-The court held that the wife need not prove damage.
+The sanctions were ordered even though there was no economic damage to the wife.
+Wife learned of the non-disclosed assets prior to the family law trial and thus was able to do the necessary investigation to receive her share of the assets.
+The family law court held that the wife need not prove damage.
 The court stated that the sanctions were designed to deter repetition of non-disclosure and to encourage disclosure during a divorce.

-The court stated that the husband had the duty to:
+The court found that the husband had the duty to:

-- Disclose material facts to the wife in writing;
+- Disclose material facts and information to the wife in writing;

 - Supplement and augment the discovery continually; and